ccc

 • fluid output (urination)

-Unfortunately many American vet offices do not have anybody present at their premises overnight, so some of these tests cannot be performed for several hours, which is potentially very risky.
 I personally would not feel at all comfortable leaving a cat on IV fluids unattended.
-If your vet recommends IV fluids for your cat, but s/he would be left alone overnight, a possible compromise is for your cat to be on IV fluids at the vet's office during the day, but to come home (with catheter still in paw) overnight.
+If your vet recommends IV fluids for your cat, but s/he would be left alone overnight, a possible compromise is for your cat to be on IV fluids at the vet's office during the day, but to come home (with catheter still in place) overnight.
 Ideally though, your cat should be on IV fluids continuously but under supervision.

-Don't be too despondent if your cat's bloodwork does not improve after a few days on IV.
-In fact, sometimes the bloodwork actually worsens after 1-3 days on IV.
-Some vets may recommend euthanasia if this occurs, but don't feel obliged to agree to this.
-Further improvement may occur gradually once you take your cat home and use sub-Q fluids.
 Thomas is a good example of a cat who did not respond dramatically to IV fluids, but they did help stabilise him, and he continued to improve once he came home.
-Initially Thomas was on IV for four solid days and nights, and only began to eat a little on day 3.
-He had urea of 89 (BUN: 241) at diagnosis, and it did not actually improve after four days and nights of IV either.
-But he was acting better in himself by the end of the four days, and with home treatments over a few weeks we eventually reduced his numbers to urea 27 (BUN: 76) and creatinine 316 (US: 3.57), where they stabilised for some months.
+Initially Thomas was on IV fluids for four solid days and nights, and only began to eat a little on day 3.
+He had urea of 89 µmol/L (BUN: 241 mg/dl) at diagnosis, and it did not actually improve after four days and nights of IV fluids either.
+But he was rehydrated and acting better in himself by the end of the four days, so we took him home.
+He had his good and bad days, which were influenced in particular by his severe anaemia, but with home sub-Qs and an ESA and other treatments over a number of weeks he improved and began to enjoy life again.
+Eventually his numbers reduced to urea 27 (BUN: 76) and creatinine 316 µmol/L (US: 3.57 mg/dl), where they stabilised for some months.

-What to Expect After IV Back to Page Index
+What to Expect After IV Fluid Therapy

 Top of Page

-This page last updated: 27 June 2011
+This page last updated: 27 March 2023

-Links on this page last checked: 16 December 2010
+Links on this page last checked: 27 March 2023

 TREATING YOUR CAT WITHOUT VETERINARY ADVICE CAN BE EXTREMELY DANGEROUS.